Code Editor

 Smart features

-, and shall be enabled through the FEATURE_FLAGS
+and can be enabled through the FEATURE_FLAGS system parameter by setting "java_language_server": true.

 Live auto-completion